 There are many ways in which you can make your practice more sustainable.

-Our Top Ten Tips guide for being a sustainable psychiatrist has some great suggestions for practice that combines environmental, social and economic sustainability.
+Our top ten tips for being a sustainable psychiatrist include some great suggestions for practice that combines environmental, social and economic sustainability.

 Inspiration for other ways to help

 There are also many local opportunities for sustainability projects that you could lead on with your clinical team that could also make a difference to clinical care such as:

 - Consider a QI project with a focus on sustainability.
 For some inspiration, why not have a look at some of the fantastic projects that have already taken place across the country?

 - Asking your ward or team to run a 'Green Ward' competition, facilitated by the Centre for Sustainable Healthcare.

 - Setting up a community orchard or rewilding site (such as The Orchard Project and NHS forest) on your hospital site.

 - Develop a Nature on Prescription scheme; the European Center for Environment & Human Health and University of Exeter's handbook on Nature on Prescription has lots of ideas on how to develop and implement a successful scheme in the new social prescribing landscape.